Sunday, Feb 9th, 2014

 The challenge of what has traditionally been known as the Hermit card is to be able to recognize a teacher in a humble disguise.
 This font of mysterious knowledge will not make it easy for the student to acquire his wisdom, as it takes time and long contemplation to fathom what he knows.
 He often speaks wordlessly, or in ancient and barbaric tongues, communicating with the elements, animals and Nature herself.

 While the hourglass was an identifying feature on the earliest Hermit cards, more modern ones have shifted the metaphor, showing more or less light released from his lantern.
 In either case, the Hermit card reminds us of the value of time away from the hubbub of civic life, to relax the ego in communion with Nature.

-Tagged Divinatory esoteric and occult tarot, Games, Gifts, Hermit, Knowledge, mysterious knowledge, Shopping, Stationery, Tarot, The Hermit
+Tags: Fool, Gifts, Hermit, Knowledge, Macquarie University, mysterious knowledge, Shopping, Stationery, Tarot, The Hermit

 What has traditionally been known as the Strength card represents Nature which, however wild in its primal form, is tamed by our subtler, finer (feminine, interior) self.
 The will and passion of our instinctive nature does not need to be broken, but refined and brought to consciousness — so that all levels of Creation, inner and outer, may come into harmony.

 The feminine soul-force contains a persuasive power that can nurture and induce cooperation from others, stilling disruptive energies by harmonizing differences in the spirit of collective good will.